wftutorials/opencv-tutorial/README.md

 ### Using ADAPTIVE_THRESH_GAUSSIAN_C

 This last option I am fond off.
 Because it has been effective for me.
-Use in the simlar way.
+Use in the similar way.

 ```python
 ret, thresh_image = cv2.threshold(small_image, 100, 255, cv2.ADAPTIVE_THRESH_GAUSSIAN_C)